mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > “Shen Hsiu is our senior instructor and teaching transmitter...”

 Shen Hsiu was the head monk at that time.
-That person was pretty smart and sharp, that’s why the monks trusted him and considered him as the successtor.
+That person was pretty smart and sharp, that’s why the monks trusted him and considered him as the successor.

 > “...
 Certainly he should be the one to obtain it.
 It would be not only improper for us to compose a verse, but a waste of effort as well.”
 >